-The Agency offers a downpayment assistance program in the form of a zero-interest second mortgage loan for FHA and VA loans.
+The Agency offers a downpayment assistance program in the form of a zero-interest second mortgage loan.
 Buyers must invest \$1,000 from their own funds in their home, and the second mortgage will pay up to \$8,000 of the balance.
 Loans are repayable upon resale or refinance of the home.
-To qualify for downpayment assistance, buyers must meet certain income and credit score limits for the low-interest mortgage program and are limited to a sales price of \$225,000 for new or existing homes.
+To qualify for downpayment assistance, buyers must meet certain income limits for the low-interest mortgage program and are limited to a sales price of \$225,000 for new or existing homes.